 Typically bookkeepers are responsible for collating all the financial records of the business and preparing accounts up to trial balance stage (fully reconciled).

 The accountant then takes the trial balance, nominal ledger and records to prepare the accounts in a statutory format.
 The accountant may have questions for the bookkeeper to help them understand certain transactions and help them make the best possible tax-saving adjustments for their mutual client.

-So if you are planning to start a bookkeeping business from home you should fully expect that you may have to work with year-end accountants on behalf of your clients.
+So, if you are planning to start a UK bookkeeping business from home, you should fully expect that you may have to work with year-end accountants on behalf of your clients.

 Top business tip – Do a good job, and the accountants may recommend you more clients!